CNtervisi/README-Generator/README.md

 ## Usage
 To use this application, the user will have to clone the repository locally and run npm install from the terminal.

+Click on this [link](https://www.youtube.com/watch?v=o9X2P-SBz_M) to check out the video of the working README.md generator.

 Here is a screenshot of the result:

 ![alt"terminal screenshot"](./assets/images/node%20screenshot.png)